figure002/nextwall/README.md

 ## ANN trainer

 Nextwall comes with a trainer for the Artificial Neural Network (ANN).
-You can build this trainer by running `make` in the directory `src/util/`:

-    cd src/util/
-	make

-Then run `./train_ann --help` to see usage information for the trainer.
+Run `nextwall-trainer --help` to see usage information for the trainer.
 To use this trainer, first create a directory with image files that you want to train the ANN on.
 Then you can run the trainer as follows:

-    ./train_ann -p30 ~/Pictures/train/
+    nextwall-trainer -p30 ~/Pictures/train/

 This will train the ANN on 30 image files from the directory `~/Pictures/train/`.
 Then follow the instructions on the screen to start